medic/cht-infrastructure/self-hosting/README.md

 Ideally you should map this folder to a volume that is backed up regulaly by your cloud hosting provider.

-The exmaple below shows how to map this folder in ubuntu
+The exmaple below shows how to map this folder in Ubuntu

 ```bash
 # create the /srv folder